swcarpentry/collaborative-lesson-development/reviewer-response.md

 5) In Rule #5, it would be helpful if the authors redirected to Rule #6 when discussing recognizing contributions.

-**On reflection, we liked the divison that we had between Rule #5 and Rule #6, and did not want to rebalance between the two rules.
+**On reflection, we liked the division that we had between Rule #5 and Rule #6, and did not want to re-balance between the two rules.
 We considered adding some signposting between the two rules, but felt it was unnecessary given their proximity.**

 6) Line 251, sustainable lessons 'in all domains'